May 24, 2023

 In some cases, oncologists may recommend surgery in combination with radiation therapy or chemotherapy.

 It is another common treatment option for anal cancer, particularly at stages 1 to 3.
-In early-stage cancer, doctors recommend radiation as the primary treatment, while in more advanced cases, they often use it in combination with chemotherapy or surgery.
-Depending on the stage of cancer, radiation therapy can be administered externally or internally.
+In the early-stage, doctors recommend radiation as the primary treatment, while in more advanced cases, they often use it in combination with chemotherapy or surgery.
+Depending on the stage, radiation therapy can be administered externally or internally.

-It is more commonly used for advanced cases of anal cancer (stages 2 to 4).
+It is more commonly used for advanced cases (stages 2 to 4).
 Oncologists may administer it with radiation therapy or surgery or use it as the primary treatment for inoperable or metastatic cancer.
 There are two ways to administer chemotherapy: orally or intravenously (intravenously).

 It is a relatively new type of cancer treatment that helps the immune system recognize and attack cancerous cells.
 Although it is not yet widely used in anal cancer treatment, immunotherapy may be an option in more advanced stages (stage 4), where chemotherapy and radiation therapy are not effective.